Khalil-ba/LeetSquad/README.md

 Use `--help` to view the optional parameters for each command.
 You may also omit them to use the default settings.

+**Note:**

+- The full dataset contains 2,641 problems.
+By default, the green agent loads only 10.
+You can use `--limit-problems` to change this.
+- By default, the white agent may invoke green-agent skills up to 25 times (enough for 10 problems).
+You can adjust this using `--max-turns`.
+- As a rule of thumb: `max_turns = 2 × limit_problems + 5`

 ## 3. Agent Interaction

 The communication between green and white agents is handled through A2A protocol.
 The green agent exposes the following skills: